Your Essential Data Breach Response Plan Template

 Beyond the Initial Financial Hit

 The damage doesn't stop with the initial cleanup bill.
 A mismanaged breach sets off a chain reaction of secondary costs that can hamstring your business for years.
+According to a Deloitte study, the "hidden costs" of a data breach--including intellectual property loss, devaluation of brand, and operational disruption--can be 5 to 10 times higher than the direct costs that are typically reported.

 One often-overlooked area that contributes to these costs are new data breaches from improper equipment disposal.
 It's a simple mistake with massive consequences.